When to use a Walkable Area Mask?

 Creating a mask image

 In the above situations you can improve performance by adding a mask image.
+Note that mask image is same size bitmap image floor plan!

-- You can create the mask with any image editing software.
+3) With any image editing software.
 Use the floor plan image as a basis.

 Creating mask with Gimp